Skip to content

 » READ MORE: New Eagles CB Riq Woolen is ready to get his Philly career started.
 He has a lot at stake in 2026.

-Before joining the Commanders, Jones spent most of his career with the New England Patriots (2016-24), the team that signed him as an undrafted free agent out of Auburn in 2016.
+Before joining the Commanders, Jones spent his first nine seasons with the New England Patriots (2016-24), the team that signed him as an undrafted free agent out of Auburn in 2016.
 He won two Super Bowls in New England during the 2016 and 2018 seasons.

 Jones previously played for new Eagles secondary coach Mike Pellegrino in New England from 2019-24 when he was the Patriots’ cornerbacks coach.

-Through 10 seasons, Jones has started in 78 games (144 appearances total), making him the most experienced player in the secondary set to compete for a job in training camp.
+Through 10 seasons, Jones has started 78 games (144 appearances total), making him the most experienced player set to compete for a secondary job in training camp.
 Jones is the Eagles’ second free-agent cornerback addition this week, with Riq Woolen agreeing to terms with the team on Tuesday.